feryardiant/feryardiant.github.io/src/pages/about.md

 ---
-layout: home
 lang: en
 title: About Me
+menu:
+  position: top
-menu: About Me
+  title: About Me
 ---
 **Hi!** Nice to meet you.
 I'm [Fery Wardiyanto](https://google.com/?s=Fery+Wardiyanto).
 I am web developer based on [Pekalongan, Indonesia](https://www.google.co.id/maps/place/Pekalongan,Indonesia/).
 I always curious and try to learn new things and something may have bright prospect in the future in technology department.